MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What are the common challenges?

-Failure is inevitable in any distributed system and designing such a workload is challenging because,
+Getting started on Microsoft Azure is now easier than ever, however, building mission-critical solutions that are highly reliable on the platform remains a challenge for three main reasons:

-- Designing at scale is complex.
-It requires extensive platform knowledge about selecting the right technologies _and_ optimally configuring them to deliver the end-to-end functionality.
+- Designing a reliable application at scale is complex.
+It requires extensive platform knowledge to select the right technologies _and_ optimally configure them to deliver end-to-end functionality.

-- Designing with focus on handling failures and evaluating the correlated or cascading impact requires a change in mindset for many developers and architects who are new to the cloud.
+- Failure is inevitable in any complex distributed system, and the solution must therefore be architected to handle failures with correlated or cascading impact.
+This is a change in mindset for many developers and architects entering the cloud from an on-premises environment; reliability engineering is no longer an infrastructure topic, but should be a first-class concern within the application development process.

-- Operationalizing requires a high degree of engineering rigor and maturity throughout the engineering lifecycle and the ability to learn from failure.
+- Operationalizing mission-critical workloads requires a high degree of engineering rigor and maturity throughout the end-to-end engineering lifecycle as well as the ability to learn from failure.

 ## Is it only about reliability?